steqeq/0000/docs/how-to/fine-tuning-llms/single-gpu-fine-tuning-and-inference.rst

    .. code-block::

-      # Dataset for fine-tuning
+      # Dataset for fine-tuning.
       training_dataset_name = "mlabonne/guanaco-llama2-1k"
       training_dataset = load_dataset(training_dataset_name, split = "train")

-      # Check the data
+      # Check the data.
       print(training_dataset)

-      # #11 is a QA sample in English
+      # Dataset 11 is a QA sample in English.
       print(training_dataset[11])

 #.
 With the base model and the dataset, let's start fine-tuning!